john-science/mazelib/docs/EXAMPLES.md

 #### Example 4: Drawing the Maze with XKCD style

-Let's have some fun with it.
-And chances are, if you're reading this you probably like XKCD.
+Chances are, if you're reading this you probably like XKCD.
+So, let's make the maze look like Randal drew it.

     import numpy as np
     from matplotlib.path import Path